 Read full answer to "Does diet soda inhibit fat loss?"

 Q: Is diet soda bad for you?

 A: Research suggests that diet soda is unlikely to be detrimental to metabolic health or body composition.
-The worst known side-effect of diet soda is poor dental health.
+Further controlled trial evidence is needed to explore other possible detriments.

 Read full answer to "Is diet soda bad for you?"

 Components of Diet Soda